Entries for The Beauty and The Beast 2019 will open when we have permission to hold the races.

 The course for The Beauty will be the same.
 We are planning on changing the 2nd lap of The Beast, so runners get to see more of this beautiful part of Thailand.
 Also, we are enhancing many aspects of the TU to ensure the race remains totally unique and charming.

-Very ... but train hard and you will finish ... 😉
+Very ... but train hard and you might finish ... 😉

 Accommodation in the area is limited, so having the races on separate weekends means more people can enjoy the TU, without overrunning the villages.